Ortofon: History

-The first Moving magnet-pickup M-15 was launched in 1969; here Ortofon used first time the Variable Magnetic Shunt (VMS) generating system which is patented and used until the 1980s too.
-In 1979 Ortofon presented the DJ-pickup Concorde in a new unusual design.
-2007 Ortofon introduced the moving magnet-series 2M.
-Its design of the housing remembers facets of a diamond; it was created in collaboration with the Dane Moeller Jensen.
-2018 the 2nd generation of the Concorde was released.
+The first Moving magnet-pickup M-15 was launched in 1969; here Ortofon used for the first time the patented Variable Magnetic Shunt (VMS) generating system which was offered until the 1980s.
+In 1979 Ortofon presented the DJ-pickup Concorde in a new design.
+In 2007 Ortofon introduced the moving magnet-series 2M.
+Its design resembles facets of a diamond and was created in collaboration with Moeller Jensen.
+In 2018 the 2nd generation of the Concorde was released.

 DJs currently account for three-quarters of Ortofon's cartridge sales, the remainder being sold for audiophile and consumer audio use.
 Low-cost Ortofon cartridges, such as the OM-5E, are often supplied as standard on budget-priced consumer turntables, including the Pro-Ject Debut range.
 The Ortofon OM series stylus assemblies are interchangeable, allowing users to easily mount a more expensive stylus on a cheaper cartridge.

 The 2020 presented Revox Studiomaster T700 is delivered with an Quintet Bronze MC.

 Company since 2004

-In 2004 the company was taken over by a group of private investors.
+In 2004, the company was taken over by a group of private investors.

-Since 2010 there is Ortofon Microtech, that manufactures custom-made high-precision TPE and Technical Rubber components and components for Hearing Aids industry.
-In the year 2013 Ortofon Microtech consequently got certified for ISO 13485.
+Since 2010, Ortofon Microtech has manufactured custom-made high-precision TPE and Technical Rubber components and components for hearing aids.
+In 2013, Ortofon Microtech was certified for ISO 13485.

+As recently as August 2024, an article for the Wall Street Journal called out Ortofon's cartridge as a key reason for recommending record players that include it.